Miele CM 6350 Review

 A removable brewing unit has become a standard feature on machines from all brands, with the exception of Krups and Jura.
 I think this is a very important feature.
 The removable brewing unit makes it even easier to thoroughly clean the Miele CM 6350.
 I recommend taking out the brewing unit and cleaning it every day that you use the machine.

 The manual says that you should clean the brewing unit “weekly.”
 Personally, I’d wash it out every day under running water.
 The fussier you are about cleaning the brewing unit, the longer your espresso machine will keep on trucking.

 While you’re at it, I also suggest cleaning out the grounds container, the drip tray, the drip tray cover and the milk container.
 When using the milk container, be sure not to simply add more milk when it gets low.
 Instead, every time it empties, wash it out and then fill it with fresh milk.
 Otherwise, some of the older milk will stay in the container, and the milk will go bad sooner.

 Even the milk nozzle can be taken apart easily.
 If it becomes clogged, just soak it in warm water.

 The Water Filter and Decalcifying

-If you don’t want to deal with that, you can also buy softened water or use an external filter.
+Otherwise, you can also buy softened water or use an external filter.
 For example, you could use a classic Brita water pitcher to filter your water before pouring it into the water tank on the CM 6.

 The Hose and Nozzle

 The coffee nozzle is also self-cleaning.
 It cleans automatically when you turn off the machine, and also when you turn it on.
-I know that many readers don’t like that, but personally I think it’s excellent.
-It’s great when the machine cleans itself because otherwise many of us would simply forget to do it ourselves.
+I know that many readers don’t like that, but I personally think it’s excellent.
+It’s great when the machine cleans itself because, otherwise, many of us would simply forget to do it ourselves.